-The desired outcome of allowing homes to be built on 1 acre lots is to preserve open space.
-Therefore, a development may subdivide to smaller lots of 1 acre or greater, on slopes of less than twenty percent (20%), if 40% of the development site is dedicated to open space.
+The desired outcome of allowing homes to be built on 1 acre lots is to preserve open space and help mitigate fire damage.
+Therefore, a development may subdivide to smaller lots of 1 acre or greater, on slopes of less than twenty percent (20%), if 40% of the development site is dedicated to public open space.
 Open space areas shall conform to the requirements listed under sections 10-9B-11 through 10-9B-11-4 of this article.
 1 acre lot subdivisions shall include:

 - 1. A 1 acre lot subdivision that the Planning Commission and the City Council determine meets the intent of this ordinance. - 2.
 Open space area for public access to trails which includes area for trailheads. - 3.
-Public parking at trailhead locations.
+Public parking at trailhead locations. - 4.
+Fire Chief must approve that clustering has placed the home in lower fire risk areas.